THE BEHAVIOURAL ARCHITECTS AUSTRALIA PTY LTD

 About this policy

-When you engage us to provide you with any goods or services, apply or complete an application for commercial credit, communicate with us through email, by telephone, in writing, participate in any of our promotional activities, or use any of our other services, including our websites, you agree to the use and disclosure of your personal information in the manner described in this policy.
-This policy is also relevant and applies to other individuals we deal with in connection with commercial credit we provide, such as guarantors and directors.
+When you engage us to provide you with any services, communicate with us through email, by telephone, in writing, participate in any of our research activities, or use any of our other services, including our websites, you agree to the use and disclosure of your personal information in the manner described in this policy.

 Types of personal information we collect